API Reference

 4. Generate or update client code from the same OpenAPI version your service calls.

-5. Use request schemas to validate payloads before sending them to Mailrith.
+5. Use request schemas to validate payloads before you send them to Mailrith.

-6. Use response schemas to decide what your integration stores.
+6. Use response schemas to decide which API response fields your integration stores.

 - Use operation IDs when building generated clients or agent tools.